rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 This notification **MUST** have an object payload.

-The object payload **MUST** have a `port` string property that denotes which input port has detected a change to the ALLM signaling.
+The object payload **MUST** have a `port` string property that denotes which input port has detected a change to the signal validity.

 The `port` property **MUST** match the pattern: